14 Top-Rated Tourist Attractions in Los Angeles

 4 Music Center

-At the top of Bunker Hill is the Music Center, home to a number of different venues.
-One of the highlights is the uniquely designed Walt Disney Concert Hall.
+At the top of Bunker Hill is the Music Center, Performing Arts Center in Los Angeles, one of the largest such facilities in the United States.
+There are four venues here; the Walt Disney Concert Hall, the Dorothy Chandler Pavilion, the Ahmanson Theatre, and the Mark Taper Forum.
+The most visually impressive building is, by far, the uniquely designed Walt Disney Concert Hall.
 Also on site are the Mark Taper Forum, Ahmanson Theatre, Kirk Douglas Theatre, and the Dorothy Chandler Pavilion.

 5 Museum of Contemporary Art (MOCA)